Jessybrenens/Test/DRAFT/Chapter07.md

 # Chapter 7: The Arrival

 Mira stood at the transport's viewport as the North Pacific modulation station grew against endless blue.
-The facility resembled a massive metal lotus from the surface—a central hub with radiating platforms extending outward like petals, its majority hidden beneath waves.
+From above, the station sprawled like a steel bloom, its platforms fanning out to grip the waves.

 "Approaching final descent, Dr. Voss.
 Please secure any loose items," the transport pilot's voice crackled.